gochan-org/gochan/config.md

 }
 ```

-CustomFlags` is an array with custom flags, selectable via dropdown.
-The `Flag` value is assumed to be in /static/flags/.
+`CustomFlags` is an array with custom post flags, selectable via dropdown.
+The `Flag` value is assumed to be a file in /static/flags/.
 Example:
 ```JSON
 "CustomFlags": [
 	{"Flag":"california.png", "Name": "California"},